Incremental Generalized Hybrid A*: Incremental Generalized Hybrid ( )

 \subsection{The \ighastar Framework}

-At the heart of hybrid A* variants lies the interplay between \emph{approximate dominance and activation}.
+At the heart of Hybrid A* variants lies the interplay between \emph{approximate dominance and activation}.
 Only dominant vertices in the forward search are ever allowed to \textit{actively} participate in the search process, meaning dominance controls the tree expansion and therefore vertex discovery.
 However, outside of the forward search, this interplay can be broken.
 Our key insight is to generalize this framework by \emph{decoupling vertex discovery and dominance}.
 This separation gives us a powerful new design tool: rather than relying solely on forward search to explore promising regions, we can \emph{adaptively reuse, resurrect, or even inject} vertices from previous search efforts by activating them based on domain insight or resolution dynamics; a framework which we term \ighastar (Alg.~\ref{alg:igha}).

 For this decoupling, we introduce two modular mechanisms, \shift and \activate, and illustrate them through high-level control flow of \ighastar(Fig.~\ref{fig:ighastar-flow}). \activate decides which vertices participate in the following iteration of the forward search.
 The planner activates vertices, enters the forward search, and expands vertices by order of priority while checking whether further search is warranted. \shift decides what the next search resolution will be and can continue the search or break the loop.
 Whenever the loop is broken, \activate again decides which vertices in $Q_v$ will be activated for the next search iteration, and this goes on until $Q_v=\emptyset$.
+In the following sections(Sec.~\ref{subsec: information_reuse}, ~\ref{subsec: ighastar-H}), we illustrate how specific instantiations of \shift and \activate result in \ighastar variations, and use Fig.~\ref{fig: R2_experiments} to draw out the distinctions between them.